Italian Contemporary Film Festival: ICFF Moda

 ICFF Moda is an event that encompasses three important elements of the Italian experience: food, film and fashion.
 This initiative features a fashion show inclusive of local and notable Italian brands and designers, accompanied by short films focused on Italian fashion.

 ICFF Befana in Vaughan

 This event focuses on a longstanding tradition in Italian culture known as “befana”.
 The initiative takes place every year in Vaughan, where the day is filled with events and activities dedicated to children.

-Opening Party

-The ICFF festival opens each year with an official ‘Opening Party’ for guests.
-The event signifies the start of the 10-day festival week that celebrates all things Italian.

-Closing Gala

-The ICFF festival closes each year at the Ritz-Carlton Hotel with an official Closing Gala Award Ceremony.
-Guests attend for a sit-down dinner followed by presentations, performances and award hand-outs to the star guests in attendance.

 ICFF Youth Film Festival

-ICFF Youth is the annual film programme of ICFF that promotes film as an art form using the platform of International Cinema, while providing students (ages 8 to 18) with exposure to a variety of cultures and languages.
+ICFF Youth is the annual film program of ICFF that promotes film as an art form using the platform of International Cinema, while providing students (ages 8 to 18) with exposure to a variety of cultures and languages.

 The program includes feature films, documentaries, animations and shorts.
 It provides educators with an alternate teaching strategy that respects a variety of learning styles.

 The mission of ICFF Youth is two-fold: